Chapter OneThe House Used Otherwise

 I mistook being chosen for being proven.

-The first page was not Edwin’s.
+The first page I lifted from Edwin’s book was not Edwin’s.
 That troubled me more than it should have.

 Rachel had folded one of her own notes inside the cover, and age had made the crease soft.
 Her hand was plain on the paper.
 Careful.
 Smaller than I remembered, though I knew writing did not shrink after death.
 I held it near the lamp.